-Women account for 90 percent of people suffering from TMJ (temporomandibular joint) syndrome, or chronic pain or soreness in the joint that connects the jaw to the skull.
-The most obvious cause is bruxism (teeth grinding), but it can also be the result of stress, joint structure, vitamin deficiency, medical conditions like arthritis, and even hormones.
+Women account for 90 percent of people suffering from TMJ (temporomandibular joint) syndrome.
+TMJ is chronic pain or soreness in the joint that connects the jaw to the skull.
+The most obvious cause is bruxism (teeth grinding), but it can also be the result of the following.

-Another condition women are far more prone to than men is Sjögren’s syndrome, an autoimmune disorder in which the immune system mistakenly attacks salivary glands and tear ducts (resulting in dry mouth and dry eye) before moving on to other tissues and organs.
-Dry mouth, aside from making chewing and swallowing difficult, is very dangerous to oral health, because saliva washes away food particles, fights bacteria, and neutralizes the mouth’s pH.
+Another condition women are far more prone to than men is Sjögren’s syndrome.
+This is an autoimmune disorder in which the immune system mistakenly attacks salivary glands and tear ducts before moving on to other tissues and organs.
+Dry mouth and dry eye occur as a result and are a symptom of Sjogren’s.
+A dry mouth, aside from making chewing and swallowing difficult, is very dangerous to oral health, because saliva washes away food particles, fights bacteria, and neutralizes the mouth’s pH.

 With both syndromes, regular dental visits are crucial so that you can get a proper diagnosis and develop a treatment plan that will keep your mouth healthy.

 Hormones play a large role in women’s dental health.
 Changes such as puberty, pregnancy, or menopause play an especially large role.
 Gingivitis and inflamed gums are common during puberty and pregnancy.
 This is why it’s especially important to maintain good oral hygiene with daily brushing and flossing under these conditions.